 Original 1984 Album

 “Fast Streets of Shanghai” introduces Short Round’s theme and features the triumphant return of the Raiders March.
-“Nocturnal Activities” features a playful version of Willie’s theme, but turns into a light-hearted action cue.
+“Nocturnal Activities” starts with a playful version of Willie’s theme before transitioning into a light-hearted action cue.
 “Children in Chains” focuses on the slave children’s theme in its most tragic form, with some clanging metal strikes as well to represent their enslavement as miners.
 Both the theme and metal percussion return in a much more rousing and heroic rendition a few tracks later in “Slave Children’s Crusade”.
 “Slalom on Mt.
-Humol” is a decent action cue representing the seemingly endless descent of Indy and friends down a mountainside before settling into some Indian music.
+Humol” is a decent action cue representing the seemingly endless descent of Indy and friends down a mountainside before settling into ethnic Indian music.

 “The Temple of Doom” is an original piece of source music, from the infamous scene where someone’s heart gets ripped out.
 It’s quite eerie, starting with sinister gongs and Sanskrit chants.
 As the track moves along the percussion gets more frequent and the chanting faster, ending with a creepy wail.
 “Bug Tunnel and Death Trap” somehow effectively conveys both humor and peril, with a simple little motif that builds in intensity before the Indiana Jones theme takes over.
 “Mine Car Chase” is a wild racing cue which features the Temple of Doom theme.
 “Finale and End Credits” is a solid suite with all of the non-villainous themes arranged between two statements of the Raiders March.